MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SpeechHResultsWithTimestamps** – This is an array of error codes received along with the timestamps which can help in debugging.

 - **StartSpeechCaptureDurationInMs** – This is the time taken in milliseconds to start speech capture.

+- **StartSpeechServiceDurationInMs** – This is an array of time taken to start speech session every time there is reconnect, including first start speech session duration also.

 - **TotalMessageCount** – This is the total number of audio messages sent to the service.